 The Anatomy and Radiology Contouring Bootcamp includes:

-The original in-person ARC Bootcamp started in 2013 and trained over 200 residents from around the world over several years.
-The course was in high demand, often selling out within days.
+The original in-person ARC Bootcamp started in 2013 and has trained over 200 residents from around the world over several years.
+The course remains in high demand, often selling out within days.

 The Bootcamp is a valuable tool for anyone wanting to learn normal anatomy and radiology correlates, even if you are not studying radiation oncology.
 For many years, the Bootcamp included CAMPEP Medical Physics PhD students who needed anatomy as part of their curriculum.